turketwh/Prx_3-merSVM_data/analysis/svmCrossValidation/README.md

 ## SVM cross validation

-This folder contains scripts, code, and auxiliary data files to perform 10-fold cross validation on the data in the the *harper_SFLD_95 data set*, including reformatting sequences to SVM format, training and testing 10-fold, and analyzing the accuracy of the models.
+This folder contains documentation and auxiliary data files for scripts and code to perform 10-fold cross validation on the data in the the *harper_SFLD_95 data set*, including reformatting sequences to SVM format, training and testing 10-fold, and analyzing the accuracy of the models.

 These relate to the discussion at the start of *the Results/Classifier perfomance* section of the manuscript (which ends up as a one sentence statement of the cross-validation performance).